+Did you know that Scotland was one of the first countries in the world to be named a Fair Trade Nation.
 The accolade means people, government, businesses, public bodies and community organisations across Scotland have come together to meet stringent criteria designed to promote Fair Trade.

-Speaking ahead of a visit to the Urban Fox project in Glasgow, where he will launch an initiative to supply Fairtrade footballs to youth and sports groups in disadvantaged areas, International Development Minister Mr Humza Yousafr Yousaf said, “We can all help through daily decisions about what we buy – it may not seem a big deal to buy Fair Trade products, but each time we do we help protect families and communities across the world.
+Speaking ahead of a visit to the Urban Fox project in Glasgow, where he will launch an initiative to supply Fairtrade footballs to youth and sports groups in disadvantaged areas, International Development Minister Mr Humza Yousafr Yousaf said, "We can all help through daily decisions about what we buy, it may not seem a big deal to buy Fair Trade products, but each time we do we help protect families and communities across the world.
 Scotland is a rich nation, and our values mean we are duty-bound to help those less fortunate.

 "People in every city and across all local authority areas share a vision of Scotland as a good global citizen, committed to playing its part in addressing poverty.

 "That vision includes our commitment to Malawi, to take the lead in climate change, to promote clean drinking water and explains why we have doubled our International Development Fund to £9 million since 2007/08.